Oakwood Education Banner

 To Vote, digital exhibition

-To Hear: Music and musicians in Oakwood and Austin's history
+To Hear: Music and Musicians

 To Hear appreciates Austin’s musicians, including the Besserer Orchestra, the Gant Family, Ernest "Ernie" Mae Crafton Miller and Gene Ramey.
 They played in music halls such as Scholz Garten, Pressler Beer Garden, and the New Orleans Club.
 John and Alan Lomax were known for traveling the world to record folk music as musicologists.